ExplodingPineapple/Pineapplebot.xyz/README.md

 Pineapplebot's Site, you can find Commands and other info about the bot here.

+### Info

+PineappleBot is based on (RedBot)[https://github.com/Cog-Creators/Red-DiscordBot] but with a bunch of installed cogs and config edits.

 ### Commands coming soon™

 ### Support or Contact